The Ins and Outs of a Forsus Appliance (Forsus Springs)

 Eating and Brushing with the Forsus Appliance

-- Avoid opening their mouth too wide
+- Avoiding opening their mouth too wide

 - Cutting food into smaller, easily eaten pieces

-- Avoidance of hard foods
+- Avoiding hard and sticky foods

 Is a Forsus Appliance Right for Me?